Devashish507/Agroneo_FlutterApp/README.md

 ## 🎯 Target Audience

-Farmers with limited digital literacy looking for simple and effective tools to manage crops, get government updates, and receive AI-powered guidance in their native language.
+Farmers with limited digital literacy looking for simple and effective tools to manage crops, get government updates, and receive AI-powered guidance in their native language.x

 ---